 The executive compensation program has three elements of total direct compensation: base salary, annual incentives and long-term equity incentives, which are summarized in the table below.
 The Company also provides NEOs with certain perquisites and benefits, as described below.
 Each element of total direct compensation is intended to reward and motivate executives in different ways consistent with the Company's overall guiding principles for compensation described above.
 While the table below reflects the three pillars of our executive compensation program, the Board or our Compensation Committee may choose to utilize different compensation components as needed.
-In connection with the completion of the Topgolf merger in March 2021, the Board separately approved one-time Topgolf transaction awards for the key employees of both Callaway and Topgolf, including the NEOs, which are further described below under "One-Time Transaction Awards in Connection with Topgolf Transaction."

 Element Purpose & Characteristics Tie to Compensation Philosophy Base Salary Fixed cash compensation recognizing individual performance, time in role, scope of responsibility, leadership skills and experience.
 Compensates for day-to-day job responsibilities.
 Reviewed annually and adjusted when appropriate based on individual performance, expanded duties and changes in the competitive marketplace.
+Competitive base salaries help attract and retain executive talent.
+Increases are not automatic or guaranteed, to promote a performance culture.
+The Compensation Committee also considers how an executive's base salary compares to the base salaries of the other executives.
 Annual Incentive Variable compensation based on performance against annually established targets and individual performance; payable in cash.
-Intended to provide an incentive to drive a high level of corporate and individual performance without excessive risk taking.
+Intended to provide an incentive to drive a high level of business unit, corporate and individual performance without excessive risk taking.
 Target award values, metrics, and goals are evaluated each year for alignment with business strategy as well as Company and industry dynamics.
-Annual Long-Term Equit Incentives Variable compensation; annual awards granted in the form of PRSUs (55%) and RSUs (45%).
+Annual Long-Term Equity Incentives Variable compensation; annual awards granted in the form of PRSUs, which constitute the majority of the awards, and RSUs.
 Designed to drive long-term Company performance, provide a means for retaining executives through long-term vesting, and align the interests of the executives with the interests of shareholders through stock-based incentives.
-Awards for U.Sbased NEOs weighted equally towards financial and rTSR objectives A multiple of the target number of PRSUs (0% to 200%) vest after three years based on achievement of performance goals over a three-year performance period, with the opportunity to bank a limited portion of the award tied to financial goals based on interim performance.
+PRSU awards for NEOs based on performance metrics (e.g., exclusively on rTSR objectives for awards granted in 2024).
+A multiple of the target number of PRSUs (0% to 200%) vests after three years based on achievement of performance period.
 RSUs vest ratably over three-years.
+Target award value, performance metrics, and goals reviewed annually.
+RSUs are designed to motivate an executive to remain with the Company and to align an executive's interests with shareholders.
+PRSUs reward executives for creating long-term shareholder value.
+Awards are consistent with the Compensation Committee's guiding principles in that a majority are performance-based and all are equity-based.